pharmaverse/sdtm.oak/README.md

 This Release: The V0.1 release of {sdtm.oak} users can create the majority of the SDTM domains.
-Domains that are NOT in scope for the V0.1 release are DM, Trial Design Domains, SV, SE, Associated Person domains, and EPOCH Variable across all domains.
+Domains that are NOT in scope for the V0.1 release are DM, Trial Design Domains, SV, SE, RELREC, Associated Person domains, and EPOCH Variable across all domains.

 Subsequent Releases: We are planning to develop the below features in the subsequent releases.